XiaohanSun001/PMSPcnn/README.md

 The performance process includes three steps: installation, feature extraction and prediction.

 A protein-peptide complex, 1lni_A_39_N_D, is used as an example to show the process.
-Here, 'A', '39', 'N' and 'D' represent chain, residue, wild and mutant respectively.
+Here, 'A', '39', 'N' and 'D' represent chain, residue, wwildname and mutname respectively.

 ## Installation
 * Matlab version: R2021a